VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 # <a name="getting-help"></a>Getting Help

 This year, we're implementing a help queue to help hackers find help.
-You can login to the help queue at [help.vandyhacks.org](https://help.vandyhacks.org) with your email as your username and your phone number as your password.
-This will be used as the main method for connecting hackers with mentors.
+At the event, you'll be able to login to the help queue at [help.vandyhacks.org](https://help.vandyhacks.org) with your email as your username and your phone number as your password.
+This will let you reach out to mentors for help!

-You can get help by first submitting a help ticket providing information on what you need help with, where you're located, and how you can best be contacted.
-Then, just wait for a mentor to show up or contact you!
+You can request a mentor anytime by submitting a help ticket.
+Then, just wait for an available mentor to show up or contact you!
 Please note that you can only have one active ticket at a time.
-Mentors can mark your ticket as complete after your problem is solved, or you can cancel your ticket if you no longer need help.
+You may also cancel your ticket if you no longer need help.

 # <a name="wifi-electronics-&-hardware"></a>Wifi, Electronics, & Hardware